SubhamDas1997/movies-on-the-tip/README.md

 ***
 ### Home
-Contains all the public pages of the website which consist of one page for every movie type, favourties list and details of each movie.<br>
+Contains all the public pages of the website which consist of one page for every movie type, favourties list and details of each movie.

 ### Movie Card Item
 A card template to place title, poster of each movie along with two buttons - view movie details and add/remove from favourites list.